-And when you were walking around these places, did anything in particular catch your eye?
+And when David Hakeney was walking around these places, did anything, in particular, catch your eye?

-Well, to be quite honest, I hated going to the sale rooms!
-My mother was the buyer of the goods, and she used to drag me all round those sale rooms with their second hand carpets wafting dust all over the place.
-It put me off sale rooms when I was a young lad.
+Well, to be quite honest, I hated going to the salerooms!
+My mother was the buyer of the goods, and she used to drag me all around those salerooms with their second-hand carpets wafting dust all over the place.
+It put me off salerooms when I was a young lad.

 So, how did your interest start?

 Well, I was surrounded by furniture and Chinese vases and things that my parents brought back from these country house sales in those days.
 Eventually, they moved onto newer furniture styles as things went on into the '50s and '60s, but the antique side always interested me, always.
 That extra quality of handmade things always interested me.

 How did you get your start in antiques?